 It doesn’t define quality.

-This means a content piece can still be long-form rubbish.
+This means a content piece can be long-form rubbish.

 But if you’re committed to quality, should you put effort into long-form content?